Code-Institute-Submissions/florencemezino-basic-vits_AprResub/READMEms4.md

 b. expectations
 - End users wish to make improvments on their health by adding vitamins and supplements to their nutrition routine.
 - End users wish to take ownership of their own health by easily access to a wide range of vitamins and supplements.
-- End users wish to see concrete improvments after a cure of certain vitamins and supplements
+- End users wish to see concrete improvments after a cure/treat of certain vitamins and supplements

 c. restraints
-- End users lack of information about which vitamins and supplement to take reagrding their health and end up taking vitamins and supplement randomly
+- End users lack of information about which vitamins and supplement to take reagrding their health and end up taking vitamins and supplement randomly.
+- End users lack of information about when to take vitamins and supplements( morning noon or evening)
+- End users lack of information about how to take vitamins and supplements( i.e: which vitamins should be mix together, which kind of food to eat with the vitamins to enhance the benefits, which vitamins format is the most adequat)
-- End users don't take the time to shop for vitamins and supplemets in physical shops
+- End users don't take the time to shop for vitamins and supplements in physical shops.
+It does not come automatically on the groceries shopping.

 d. ultimate goal
-- End users want to have access to a personalized vitamins and supplements recommendations to buy regarding to their need
+- End users want to have access to a personalized vitamins and supplements recommendations to buy regarding to their needs amd receive it on a regular basis.

-### `Ocuure` site user / admin
+### `Basic Vits` site user / admin

 a. identity and behaviours
-- End users who works on adding new product
+- End users who work on adding new product to the platform
-- End users who works on updating / improving existing product
+- End users who work on updating / improving existing product (i.e : marketing description)
-- End users who works on deleting product which are not available anymore
+- End users who work on deleting product which are not available anymore ( i.e : end contract with a provider)

 b. expectations
-- End users expect an easy way to maintain the `Ocuure` product database up to date
+- End users expect an easy way to maintain the `Basic Vits` product database up to date.

 c. restraints
-- End users don't want to spend time accessing the django admin to add products but need an efficient interface to update the product database.
+- End users don't want to spend time accessing the django admin to add products but need an efficient interface to add/ update the product database.
+In that way they can see immediately how the customer will interact with the product online.

 d. ultimate goal
-- Make available a wide range of products to the shopper to make sure each of them ends up with a tailored list of products that satify their needs.
+- End users want to make available a wide range of products to the shopper to make sure, client ends up with a tailored list of products/subcription that satisfy their needs on a certain period.

 ## Business and developer goals

-- `Ocuure` company want to make vitamins and supplements accessible to anyone who wish to improve their health continuously.
+- `Basic Vits` inc. company want to make vitamins and supplements accessible to anyone who wish to improve their health continuously.
 It is a flexible monthly subscription service.
 End Users can modify, postpone or cancel their next order at any time in their account.
 Only the merch product category is a one time buy.
-- `Ocuure` company business model is to resell vitamins and supplements as a monthly subscription.
+- `Basic Vits` inc. company business model is to resell vitamins and supplements to end user as a monthly personalized subscription.

-- As a developer : profesionnal experience in developping an ecommerce website using Python+Django
+- As a developer, I want to gain profesionnal experience in developping an ecommerce website using Python+Django
-- As a developer : a functionnal full stack website to add in the developer's portfolio
+- As a developer, I want to add a functionnal full stack e-commerce website to my developer's portfolio

 ## User Stories

-### As a first time `Ocuure` shopper, I want to :
+### As a first time `Basic Vits` shopper, I want to :

 * View and navigate :
-1. View a list of products so that I can select some to purchase regarding to my needs and objectives
+1. View a list of products so that I can select some to purchase / build my personalized subcription package regarding to my needs and health objectives
-2. View individual products details so that I can identify the related vitamin product, price, description, product image and available format
+2. View easily individual product detsils so that I can identify the related vitamin I need in terms of product, price, description with medical insights, image and available format
-3. Easily view the total of my purchase so that I can manage my monthly vitamins and supplements budget
+3. Easily view the total of my purchase/personalized subcription so that I can manage my monthly vitamins and supplements budget.

 * Register and have an account:
-4. Easily register for an account so that I can have a personal account, and be able to view my health profile
+4. Easily register for an account so that I can have benefits such as discount on products.
-5. Easily login or logout so that I can access my personal account information
+5. Easily and safely log in and out so that I can access my personal account information in a secure way.
-7. Have a personalized user profile so that I can view my personal order history / order confirmations.
+7. Have a personalized user profile so that I can view my health profile, customized recommendations, order confirmations and history subcription details.

 * Sort and search
 6. Sort the list of available products in a personalized way so that I can have a list of product suggestions that matches my needs
-7. Sort a specific category of product regarding to my gender / condition so that I am sure I can have what I need
+7. Sort a specific category of product regarding to my gender / persona profile so that I am sure I can have a bundle of basic and targeted products
-8. Sort multiple categories of products simultaneously by health goal so that I can have an overview
+8. Sort multiple categories of products simultaneously by health goal so that I can have an overview of product for a specific need.
 9. Search for product by name or description directly and easily see what I've searched so that I can efficiently add what I need in my cart

 * Purchase and Check out
-10. Have the quantity preselected for 1 month in my cart so I am covered for an entire of month and I don't have to think how much should I buy
+10. Have the quantity preselected for 1 month in my cart renewable as a subcription so I am covered for an entire of month and I don't have to think how much should I buy
 11. View items in my bag to be purchased so I identify the total cost of my purchase and all vitamins items I will receive
 12. Easily enter payment information so that I can check out quickly and with no hassles
-13. Feel that my personal and payment information are safe when using the `Ocuure` site so that I can confidently provide the needed information to make the purchase
+13. Feel that my personal and payment information are safe when using the `Basic Vits` site so that I can confidently provide the needed information to make the purchase
-14. View an order confirmation after check out so that I can verify that I haven't made any mistakes and feeling reassured.
+14. View an order confirmation after check out so that I can verify that I haven't made any mistakes and be reassured

-15. Feel that I can trust the efficiency and the safety of the products that I am buying as it is part of nutrition so that I can feel purchase vitamins and product confidently
+15. Feel that I can trust the efficiency and the safety of the products that I am buying as it is part of nutrition so that I can feel purchase vitamins and product from `Basic Vits` confidently

-### As a returning `Ocuure` shopper, I want to :
+### As a returning `Basic Vits` shopper, I want to :

 * Account verification
 16. Receive an email confirmation after registering so that I can verify that my account registration was successful

 * Purchase and Check out
 17. Receive an email confirmation after checking out so that I can keep the confirmation of what I've purchased for my records
-18. Have the possibility to contact a team of profesionals so that I can adress potential issues with my order
+18. Have the possibility to contact a team of profesionnals (customer service or nutritionnist) so that I can adress potential issues with my order

-### As a frequent `Ocuure` shopper, I want to :
+### As a frequent `Basic Vits` shopper, I want to :

 * User Accounts / Purchasing and Check out
 19. Make use of my account to access easily my previous orders so that I can buy a refill of vitamins and supplements in few steps without having to fill the cart again.

 * Sorting and Searching
-20. Have the possibility to assess my vitamins needs so that I can see if my needs changed and if I need to order different product
+20. Have the possibility to assess my vitamins and supplements needs so that I can see if my needs changed and if I need to order different products

-### As a `Ocuure` admin site user, I want to :
+### As a `Basic Vits` admin site user, I want to :

 * User Accounts
-21. Easily login or logout so that I can access the product management page to work on the `Ocuure` product database
+21. Easily log in and out from a product management page so that I can access the `Basic Vits` product database and work with it efficiently

 - Admin and Store Management
-22. Add a product so that I can add new items to my store
+22. Add a product so that I can add new items to my online store
 23. Edit/Update a product so that I can change product prices, descriptions, images, amd other product crieria
-24. Delete a product Remove items that are no longer for sales / out of stock
+24. Delete a product so that I can remove items that are no longer for sales / out of stock

 The user stories mentionned above covers the following features :